DUBIOUSLY DUMB DIY

 So, no, our school was nowhere near as dangerous or confining as an actual prison.

 For many, pre-academy, we were just good at escaping blame for our own actions.
-Good enough to not get caught in any legally binding trouble, that is— our parents still knew we were screw-ups.
+Good enough to not get caught in any legally binding trouble, but not so good tbat our parents weren’t aware.

 We were latch-key kids, sure, but the neighborhood talked, “I heard your kid was at the new home construction and smashed a window.”
 Or, “your shithead child broke into our house and stole our twelve-pack of Canada Dry.”

-And if that wasn’t enough to send a parent over the ledge to request a military school brochure, the bad grades would finish the job.
+And if that wasn’t enough to send a parent over the ledge of requesting a military school brochure, the bad grades would finish the job.

-I had summers and select holidays off, but most of the year was spent in uniform, saluting the flag, shining shoes, and still trying not to get in trouble.
-Scratch that— more like try not to get caught.
+I had summers and select holidays off, but most of the year was spent in uniform, saluting the flag, shining shoes, and still trying not to get caught troublemaking.

 One could lose their free time privileges, and you didn’t want to mess with some of the retired military geezers running our school.
 Several were retired colonels, some fully winged, and more than one command sergeant major roaming the campus.
 Not the type of folks that enjoyed being trifled with by acne-faced shitheads.